architech-boards/WIFIxpresso/source/updatern131c.rst

  $$$
  ver

-5. After downloading new firmware it is recommended restore module to factory defaults before using it
+5. After downloading new firmware it is recommended restore module to factory defaults one more time before using it

 ::